PrudhviNallagatla/Advanced-Recognition-of-License-Plates-ARLP/README.md

 #### YOLO (You Only Look Once)

 YOLO is a state-of-the-art object detection algorithm that operates with high real-time accuracy.
 Unlike traditional object detection methods that use sliding windows and region proposal techniques, YOLO frames object detection as a regression problem to spatially separated bounding boxes and associated class probabilities directly from full images in a single pass through the network.
 YOLO achieves high detection accuracy and efficiency, making it popular for various real-time applications.

-#### UNets

-UNets are convolutional neural network architectures commonly used for semantic segmentation tasks, such as medical image segmentation and image-to-image translation.
-UNets consist of an encoder pathway to capture context and a decoder pathway to enable precise localization.
-They employ skip connections to concatenate feature maps from different levels of abstraction, facilitating information flow between encoder and decoder layers.
-UNets are known for their effectiveness in capturing fine-grained details and producing accurate segmentation masks.

 ## Implementation